 Scott joined Watsi on July 22nd, 2015.
-Six years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation supported Hilowie, a sixth grader from Kenya, to fund burn treatment so she can use her arm.
+Seven years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation supported James, a 55 year old driver from Uganda, to fund hernia surgery so he can return to work.

 Scott has funded healthcare for 91 patients in 12 countries.